quagliero/matryosass/README.md

 $mg-bp-xs-name     : 'xs';
 ```

-## Reversing, nesting, break-pointin'
+## Grids: nesting, --rev, --flush

 To start with you'll need to wrap your grid in a class of `.grid`, this has a negative left margin (the same width as the column gutter) so you don't need to worry about any `.last` or `:nth-of-type:last` shenanigans.

 It is imperative you do not add any margins, widths or padding to the `.col` items themselves.
 They form the structure of your site, and you add content within them.
 To paraphrase Harry Roberts, "the grid and it's columns are the shelves on which you place your things."

-A simple two-column layout with a 40%:60% split:
+A simple two-column layout with a 40%:60% split, which collapses to full width at the smallest breakpoint:
 ```html
 <div class="grid">
   <div class="col-2-5">